Rerooting multi-type branching trees: the infinite spine case: Applications

 \subsection{Sesqui-type trees}

 We start with the simplest model of a non-monotype branching type process which already has interesting applications.
-Consider a $2$-type branching tree $\bm{T}$ where only vertices of the first type are fertile and receive offspring according to a branching mechanism $\bm{\xi}_1 = (\xi, \zeta)$.
+Consider a $2$-type branching tree $\bm{T}$ where only vertices of the first type are fertile and receive offspring according to an ordered branching mechanism $\bm{\sigma}_1$.
+We let $\bm{\xi}_1 = (\xi, \zeta)$ denote the corresponding vector counting the number of occurrences of type $1$ and type $2$ vertices in the random word $\bm{\sigma}_1$.
 Of course we only consider the case where the root of $\bm{T}$ is fertile.

 In order to avoid degenerate cases we assume that

 As the mono-type case is already well-understood, we additionally assume that the support of $\bm{\xi}_1$ is not contained on a straight line, that is